 I am a composer, artist, and researcher based in Leeds, UK.
 Encompassing Deep Listening techniques, considerations of time, and the instabilities of musical bodies, my practice centres around sonic liminalities.
 In particular, I’m interested in attempting to sustain these ephemeral ‘in-betweens’, perhaps perpetually, in the (aural) attention of both listeners and performers.
 As such, my work is often very quiet, fragmentary, and starts and ends become immaterial.

-My music has been performed across North America and Europe and I have worked with international ensembles and artists such as Apartment House, Reanimation Orchestra, Jack Adler-McKean, Ryoko Akama, Séverine Ballon, and Ian Pace.
-In 2019, my piece places/place was featured on BBC Radio 3.
+My music has been performed across North America and Europe and I have worked with international ensembles and artists such as Apartment House, Reanimation Orchestra, Jack Adler-McKean, Ryoko Akama, Heather Roche, and Kate Ledger.
+In 2019, my piece places/place was featured on BBC Radio 3 and I was awarded the Berkofsky Arts Award for my sound installation Experiencing Time/Timing Experience.
 In 2016, I attended the Irish Composition Summer School to work with John McLachlan, Gráinne Mulvey and The Robinson Panoramic Quartet.

 - MMus Critical and Experimental Composition

 - BA Music (International)